-Letters of external review from respected professional colleagues in the candidate's discipline are required.
-The purpose of external reviews is to provide objective, 3rd party, neutral evaluations of whether the candidate has met or exceeded the minimum school requirements for promotion/tenure.
+Letters of external review from respected professional colleagues in the candidate's discipline/profession are required.
+The process of identifying reviewers external to the University will be defined by each school, within the following guidelines.
+The purpose of external reviews is to provide objective, 3rd party, neutral evaluations of whether the candidate has met or exceeded the minimum school and college requirements for promotion/tenure.

 - Each dossier for tenure and/or promotion will include at least three external letters of review. - External reviews for promotion from Assistant to Associate Professor or for tenure must be done by individuals who are at the rank of Associate or Professor. - External reviews for promotion from Associate Professor to Professor must be done by individuals who are at the rank of Professor. - External letters of review should be solicited by the School Chairperson.
 The candidate should assemble a list of several potential reviewers of the appropriate academic rank who are familiar with the candidate's professional work.
 The candidate should not have a past or current professional relationship with the candidate (e.g. doctoral or post-doctoral advisor, former instructor, former Chairperson, or professional collaborator). - From this list the School Chair may select one or two names.
-The additional individuals selected as external reviewers should be selected by the School Chair independent of any input from the candidate. - The Chairperson should send a packet of information to each reviewer that includes the following: - 1) updated curriculum vita - 2) summary of teaching effectiveness - 3) summary of effectiveness in scholarly activity - 4) summary of effectiveness in service - 5) documents/artifacts that validate the content of the summaries. (e.g. publications, teaching evaluations) - 6) a copy of these School elaborations
+The additional individuals selected as external reviewers should be selected by the School Chair independent of any input from the candidate. - The Chairperson should send a packet of information to each reviewer that includes the following: - 1) updated curriculum vita - 2) summary of teaching effectiveness - 3) summary of effectiveness in scholarly activity - 4) summary of effectiveness in service - 5) Documents/artifacts that validate the content of the summaries. (e.g. publications, teaching evaluations) The specific content of the packet will be determined by the individual schools within the College.